Communication in Healthcare Settings (20 credits)

 This foundation year pathway is designed for students who do not have the standard entry requirements to enter university at degree level.

-You can read about the entry requirements for individual allied health profession degree programmes here:
+You can read about the entry requirements for individual nursing degree programmes here:

 UCAS tariff points